yashvichauhan/malaria_detection/README.md

 #Gen_dataset to generate a csv file from the images provided at given path
 #random_forest to classify that dataset that has been created and test the model which is dumped in joblib
 #it gives around 93% accuracy
+#CNN algorithm using vgg19 model which gives better accuacy.